Skip to content

 We set off for the Jewish Museum — once again (remember it was closed yesterday) which is an old synagogue that has been converted to a small museum.
 It was interesting as it did tell the story of Jews migrating to Romania from the 15th century until the 19th century and then told the story of the loss of Jews in the 20th century.
 Didn’t find any relatives names in the mix of photos…no lost cousins…

-Eventually we met up with a woman from the Swedish Embassy who completed her PhD dissertation on Romania –focusing on property rights related to the takeover of land and housing, and the impact of the revolution in ’91 on ownership issues.
+Eventually we met up with a woman from the Swedish Embassy who completed her PhD dissertation on Romania –focusing on property rights related to the takeover of land and housing during Ceaușescu’s long regime, and the impact of the 1991 revolution on ownership issues.
 She was quite knowledgeable about Romania in general, so it was an interesting dinner.. then walked back to the hotel, stopping for dessert and coffee along the way…Somehow it was nearly midnight by the time we got back to the hotel.
 Another long day.

-Tomorrow (Tuesday) we’re meeting another faculty member from the university for breakfast and then we’re going to try to visit the Peasant Museum (ethnographic center) and possibly some of the city parks… We’re also going to have lunch with a biophysicist who is a friend of a friend ..then then the goal is to check out a few neighborhoods, do some work and then late dinner with some other people.
+Tomorrow (Tuesday) we’re meeting another faculty member from the university for breakfast and then we’re going to try to visit the Peasant Museum (ethnographic center) and possibly some of the city parks… We’re also going to have lunch with a biophysicist who is a friend of a Romanian scientist friend who lives in the Bay Area ..then the goal is to check out a few neighborhoods, do some work and then late dinner with some other people.

-On Wednesday we’ll take a train to Iasi..so I’ll hopefully have some quiet time to get more of the work that I promised would be done…six hours on the train should help me be productive…Thus far the phone is working fine as is email, although it is a bit intermittent…but eventually works.
+On Wednesday we’ll take a train to Iasi..so I’ll hopefully have some quiet time to get more of the work that I promised would be done… while on the six-hours train ride.
+Hopefully I will be productive…Thus far, the phone is working fine and so is email, although the Internet at the hotel is a bit intermittent…but eventually works.

 That’s it for the moment..
 I’m going to try to get some sleep, but if you need me, –email or call..
 I’ll probably be connected for at least another hour or so.